drostron/slamdata-docs/source/developers-guide.rst

   **patients** you can either rename it or you can rename it inside of SlamData once it has been uploaded.

-* Ensure the SlamData UI is in the devdb database, and click the Upload icon.  |Upload|
+* Ensure that the SlamData UI is in devdb, and click the Upload icon.  |Upload|

 * In the file dialog find the patients file and submit it.

-* After successful upload a new collection should appear in the UI like the following:
+* After successful upload a new collection should appear in the UI as follows:

 |After-Upload|

-As you can see it is easy to import JSON and CSV data into SlamData quickly.
-The underlying database in this case is MongoDB.
+As you can see, it is easy to quickly import JSON data into SlamData.
+Other formats, such as CSV, can also be quickly imported.

 2.5.1 Indexing Your Database